jorisros/FeedBuilderBundle/README.md

 The working is quite simple, you discibe your export method to the level you want, that's give you data you want.
 This is based on the output channel bundle

 ## Events
-Inside the builder we can subscribe to events on different levels of the building of the feeds.
+We can easily extend the feedbuilder to fit your own situation.
+The following event handlers are inside the builder to you can subscribe to events on different levels of the building of the feeds.

 | Event                       | Description  |
 | --------------------------- | ------------ |